Factbox: Greek austerity and reform measures

 FISCAL ADJUSTMENT

--- Greek leaders have agreed to spending cuts worth 1.5 percent of gross domestic product this year, or 3.3 billion euros $4.37 billion (2.75 billion pounds) .
+-- Greek leaders have agreed to spending cuts worth 1.5 percent of gross domestic product this year, or 3.3 billion euros ($4.37 billion).
 By Thursday morning, savings had been agreed to cover all but 300 million euros of that amount.

--- The cuts include 400 million euros from public investment, 300 million euros from the defence budget and 300 million from pensions.
+-- The cuts include 400 million euros from public investment, 300 million euros from the defense budget and 300 million from pensions.

 -- In June, whichever government is in charge following expected elections will have to specify additional austerity measures worth 10 billion euros for 2013-2015.